Different Types of Life Insurance Cover Explained

 Decreasing term life assurance is a cost-effective policy tied to the remaining mortgage amount.
 It is called ‘decreasing’ as the sum assured (the amount paid out to your family when you die) is lowered as the months go on to match the remaining sum of the mortgage.

 Bear in mind that you will no longer be covered once the term ends, so think of it more as an insurance policy to cover certain elements of your life, such as your mortgage.
+If you would prefer to have cover for the entirety of your lifetime, whole of life cover may be a better option for you.

 For obvious reasons, it is also known as mortgage life insurance.